blackmagic-debug/black-magic-org/knowledge/building-bmputil-on-windows.md

 ## Building `bmputil`

-The following instructions must be executed either from in a shell that used the <> launcher to have all compilers available, or have <> executed to put the compilers into the available environment for the build process to find.
+The following instructions must be executed either from in a shell that used the "Developer Command Prompt" launcher to have all compilers available, or have <> executed to put the compilers into the available environment for the build process to find.

 Before we can run any build commands, we must first execute the following to make the WDK available: